bosonphoton/bosonphoton.github.io/_projects/coding.md

     return ans
 ```

-Return len of longest sequence of 1's in an array of 1s and 0s.
+<b>Ex:</b>Return len of longest sequence of 1's in an array of 1s and 0s.
 You may flip one 0 (notice this is the same as saying longest array that contains at most one 0):
 ```python
 def ones(array): #constraint in this problem is curr <= 1 zeros
     i = j = ans = 0